KMaitreya/NumPy_Basics/README.md

 numpy-5 (basic statistics):
 In this notebook we will apply basics of ststs such as max min and sum on numpy array.

+numpy-6 (reorganizing arrays):
+This notebook is completely dedicated to reorganizing arrays.It consists of reshaping, verticalStack and horizontalStack.